Entity Resolution for Healthcare: Patient Matching, Compliance, and Data Quality

 Why Is Patient Matching the Central Data Quality Challenge in Healthcare?

-Healthcare is unique among industries in the severity of consequences from unresolved identities.
-In retail, a duplicate customer record wastes a marketing impression.
-In healthcare, a duplicate patient record can result in a missed drug allergy, a repeated procedure, or a delayed diagnosis.
-According to a study published in the Journal of AHIMA, the average healthcare organization’s EHR system has an 8% to 12% duplicate record rate.
-A RAND Corporation report places the rate at 8% for the average U.S. hospital and 15% to 16% for large health systems.
+Healthcare is unique in the severity of consequences from unresolved identities.
+In retail, a duplicate customer record wastes a marketing impression; in healthcare, a duplicate patient record can mean a missed drug allergy, a repeated procedure, or a delayed diagnosis.

 How Does Entity Resolution Work for Patient Matching?